Your basket is currently empty!

 Solicitor searches and legalities

 Your solicitor will conduct various searches on the property and advise you of the findings.
-They will also prepare all the conveyancing paperwork and send you copies of these for you to read.
+They will also prepare the conveyancing paperwork and send you copies of these to read.
 You must read these in detail and ask your solicitor if there is anything you are unsure of.
 A good solicitor should highlight any concerns and restrictive covenants, which are rules that can impact your use of the property.

 Joint ownership of a property